 🎧 Prefer to listen to the podcast or watch the video?
 Jump to listen to the podcast & watch the video.

-Why Estate Tax Planning Has Never Been More Urgent for Florida Families
+Why Estate Tax Planning Remains Important for Florida Families

-This post breaks down exactly what the cliff means, who it affects, and — most importantly — what you can do about it right now.
+This post breaks down exactly what the threshold means, who it affects, and what you can do about it.

 The Current Federal Estate Tax Exemption in 2026

-As of the 2026 tax year, the federal estate tax exemption is approximately $13.99 million per individual (indexed for inflation), or roughly $27.98 million for married couples using portability.
+As of the 2026 tax year, the federal estate tax exemption is $15 million per individual (indexed for inflation going forward), or $30 million for married couples using portability.
+This exemption is now permanent — the scheduled sunset under prior law was repealed.
 Estates above this threshold are taxed at a top federal rate of 40%.

 The “cliff” metaphor is apt.
 One dollar above the exemption threshold triggers the 40% marginal rate on that excess.
 There is no phase-in, no gradual slope.
 You either fall below it and owe nothing — or you cross it and face one of the highest tax rates in the U.S. tax code.

-Consider a Florida family with a combined estate of $18 million — a perfectly realistic figure for a retired executive, business owner, or dual-income professional couple who has spent decades building wealth.
-Under current law, they face no federal estate tax.
-Under post-cliff rules, they could owe $4–$5 million in federal estate taxes, payable within nine months of death.
+Consider a Florida family with a combined estate of $35 million — a realistic figure for a retired executive, business owner, or dual-income professional couple who has spent decades building wealth.
+Under current law, the first $30 million is sheltered, but the remaining $5 million is subject to the 40% federal estate tax, representing a $2 million liability payable within nine months of death.

 That liability is real, it is often illiquid, and it is entirely avoidable with proper estate tax planning.